Komodo dragon: Behaviour and ecology

 The Komodo dragon prefers hot and dry places and typically lives in dry, open grassland, savanna, and tropical forest at low elevations.
 As an ectotherm, it is most active in the day, although it exhibits some nocturnal activity.
 Komodo dragons are solitary, coming together only to breed and eat.
+There are some "personality" differences among the species, where some present as more "shy", particularly females.
 They are capable of running rapidly in brief sprints up to 20 km/h, diving up to 4.5 m, and climbing trees proficiently when young through use of their strong claws.
 To catch out-of-reach prey, the Komodo dragon may stand on its hind legs and use its tail as a support.
 As it matures, its claws are used primarily as weapons, as its great size makes climbing impractical.

 For shelter, the Komodo dragon digs holes that can measure from 1 to 3 m wide with its powerful forelimbs and claws.
 Because of its large size and habit of sleeping in these burrows, it is able to conserve body heat throughout the night and minimise its basking period the morning after.
-The Komodo dragon hunts in the afternoon, but stays in the shade during the hottest part of the day.
+The Komodo dragon stays in the shade during the hottest part of the day and hunts in the afternoon.
 These special resting places, usually located on ridges with cool sea breezes, are marked with droppings and are cleared of vegetation.
 They serve as strategic locations from which to ambush deer.